 The infamous "catfish" incident that resulted in several of Elvis Presley's backup singers walking off stage in the middle of a concert was not merely a matter of their taking offense at a racist remark, but a reaction to the singer's increasingly bizarre behavior.

 The tragic pattern of Elvis' final years are familiar to nearly everyone.
 His ongoing misuse of an astonishing variety and volume of prescription drugs turned his concert appearances into parodies staged by a sloppy, bloated performer who slurred lyrics rather than singing them, changed his character, caused him to act in an increasingly incomprehensible and erratic manner, and destroyed his health (ultimately killing him).
 Presley's behavior during a July 1975 performance in Norfolk, Virginia, was one of the low points in his long decline from superb entertainer to drug-sodden corpse.

 Matters came to a head during an evening performance in Norfolk.
-Early on in the show, according to a UPI report, Elvis told the audience that "he smelled green peppers and onions and that his backup singers, the Sweet Inspirations, had probably been eating catfish."
+Early in the show, according to a UPI report, Elvis told the audience that "he smelled green peppers and onions and that his backup singers, the Sweet Inspirations, had probably been eating catfish."

-Estelle Brown, one of the Sweet Inspirations responded to his remark by hanging her head, and Elvis continued by proclaiming, "Estelle, Sweet Inspirations, Stamps, if you don't look up, I'm going to kick your ass."
-At that point Estelle Brown had had enough and walked off the stage.
-When Elvis glowered at the remaining singers and said, "Sorry for any embarrassment I might have caused, but if you can't take it, get off the pot," another Inspiration, Sylvia Shemwell, walked out, followed by Kathy Westmoreland.
+Estelle Brown, one of the Sweet Inspirations, responded to his remark by hanging her head, and Elvis continued by proclaiming, "Estelle, Sweet Inspirations, Stamps, if you don't look up, I'm going to kick your ass."
+At that point, Brown had had enough and walked off the stage.
+When Elvis glowered at the remaining singers and said, "Sorry for any embarrassment I might have caused, but if you can't take it, get off the pot," another Inspiration, Sylvia Shemwell, walked out, followed by Westmoreland.